 the personal touch

 I love doing this work.
-Paper has always been my favourite medium to work with, and music one of my favourites languages - copying is all about the physical manifestation of music notation on paper to allow it to be heard.
+Paper has always been my favourite medium to work with, and music one of my favourite languages - copying is all about the physical manifestation of music notation on paper to allow it to be heard.
 That's fantastic.

 I take great satisfaction in producing quickly-produced but notationally excellent scores and parts, and presenting them with care.

 Due to my role as Technical Writer in the Dorico development team, and the unique insight into the software that has given me, I can also offer part preparation done in Dorico as well as Sibelius.
 I am naturally biased, but I think the overall look of music prepared in Dorico is superior and beautiful to look at.